 Intended Audience: Geoscientists performing or providing input to exploration risk analyses.
 However, anyone who utilizes risk assessment results (managers, engineers, etc.) will benefit.

 Accurately assessing exploration risk in a basin or play has been shown to reduce finding-and-development costs and increase profits.
-Consistent use of such methods across a portfolio allows exploration opportunities to be compared on an even basis, and can help optimize allocation of limited resources (money and manpower).
+Consistent use of such methods across a portfolio allows exploration opportunities to be compared on an even basis and can help optimize the allocation of limited resources (money and manpower).